 Random Drug Testing

 Random drug testing is a proven way to deter employee drug use.
-Whether you are required by DOT to have a federally compliant drug testing program, or have a drug free workplace, you’ve come to the right place.
-Alliance 2020 has been managing effective random drug testing programs for more than 15 years.
+Whether you are required by the DOT to have a federally compliant drug testing program, or have a drug free workplace, you’ve come to the right place.
+Alliance 2020 has been managing effective random drug testing programs for over 15 years.

 We’ll act as your consultant and liaison to ensure your program remains compliant with DOT drug testing regulations.
-We establish individual random drug testing consortiums for each DOT agency, and we monitor them year-round.
-You will be assigned a program administrator who will work with you to update your employee list, establish the required MIS reports, and answer your program related questions.
+We establish an individual random drug testing consortium for each DOT agency, and we monitor them year-round.
+You will be assigned a program administrator who will work with you to update your employee list, establish the required MIS reports, and answer your program-related questions.

 How Random Drug Testing Works

 Send us a list of your employees who are subject to testing.
 If you are DOT regulated, let us know what operating agency you fall under and we’ll handle the rest.
 If you are not federally mandated, let us know how many employees you want tested, and how often you want them tested.
 We use our random selection technology to eliminate bias and provide accurate random selections.